-At the expense of being completely obvious, the floor press has clear benefits for increasing bench press.
+At the expense of being completely obvious, the floor bench press has clear benefits for increasing bench press.

 Especially because most people who struggle with the bench press have weak triceps and not weak chest muscles, the floor press can be a great way to work through these deficiencies.

-If you are looking to increase your bench press or how to integrate more strength exercises into your current training regime I would urge you to check out our basic floor press program.
+If you are looking to increase your bench press or how to integrate more strength exercises into your current training regime I would urge you to check out our basic floor bench press program.

 Floor Bench Press Program

-Increase size and strength of the triceps, boost mass in the chest and develop a wider set of pushing movements all with one basic exercise – the floor press.
+Increase size and strength of the triceps, boost mass in the chest and develop a wider set of pushing movements all with one basic exercise – the floor bench press.
 Here I will break down the best ways to integrate the floor press into your current program and even provide you with a sample workout to follow.

 The floor press should be looked at as an accessory movement to your traditional lifts.
 This means it should come into your program about 1-2x per week, depending on your overload structure.